GooeyPancake/victor/detail/decompiled/README.md

 # Decompiled files

 The files with ".orig" is what Ghidra spit out.
-The other ones are what i have annotated, fixed obtuse string references, get the variable and procedure names to hatch
+The other ones are what I have annotated, fixed obtuse string references, get the variable and procedure names to match likely original source.

 ## Files
 ABOOT.c/ABOOT.orig.c is decompiled from the ABOOT partition; it is the Android bootloader